 What to Do in Gay Rome?

 Aside from historic landmarks like the Colosseum and St. Peter's Basilica, there are plenty of museums, restaurants and shopping venues.
-The main gay-friendly area is confined to a 300-metre 'gay street' in the city's centre on the Via San Giovanni in Laterano near the east side of the Colosseum.
-Here, you'll find gay-friendly cafes and bars, but the nightlife is where things really heat up.
+The main gay-friendly area is confined to a 300-metre 'gay street' in the city's centre on the Via San Giovanni in Laterano, near the east side of the Colosseum.
+Here, you'll find gay-friendly cafes and bars, but it's during the evening when things really heat up.
+During summer nights, this cobbled street is filled with people sipping cocktails and mingling.
 The two most famous bars on this street are Coming Out and the cruising bar, Il Diavolo Dentro (The Devil Inside).
-Another 'don't miss' is Muccassassina, the internationally infamous gay party.
+Another 'not-to-miss' is Muccassassina, the internationally infamous gay party.
 There are also renowned bathhouses, including Europa Multiclub (EMC), Apollion Sauna and the SPArtacus Bear Sauna (memberships are required to enter saunas and cruising bars, but they're available at the door).

 In addition to the spicy club life, annual events abound in gay Rome.
 If you're traveling in winter, Rome hosts Fetish Pride Italy every December.
-During the summer months, you can celebrate pride month in June with the Gay Pride Rome events.
-Another great venue is Gay Village, an open-air LGBT festival with DJs, shows and movies as well as a variety of sporting events and theatrical productions.
-But, no matter when you decide to visit the City on Seven Hills, you'll have a gay old time while you're in Rome.
+During the summer months, you can celebrate pride in June with the Gay Pride Rome events.
+Another great venue is Gay Village, an open-air LGBTQ festival with DJs, shows and movies, as well as a variety of sporting events and theatrical productions.
+But, no matter when you decide to visit the City on Seven Hills, you'll have a gay old time while in Rome.